stonkpunk/my-npm-modules/ascii-raytracer/README.md

 ![blob world](https://i.imgur.com/GvLQZtV.png)
 ![blob world](https://i.imgur.com/xL7RjdO.png)

-## Example - Custom Raytracer - Maze
+## Example - Custom Raycaster - Maze

 It's usually a good idea to use a custom raytracing / raycasting function if you can organize your scene with an efficent data structure.